Warning messageSubmissions for this form are closed.

 - Teams (a teacher and a minimum of two students) must attend and check in at the tournament even if they are not prepared to enter a robot in the competition.
 If your team will not be entering a robot in the competition, you will be required to notify KISS Institute 5 days prior to your regional tournament.
 If a scholarship team does not attend the tournament, the team will be responsible for payment of the entire registration fee.
 Furthermore, the team will not be eligible for funds in future years.

 - Teams are required to pay the balance due on their registration fee at least one week prior to the regional workshop.

-If funding permits, additional awards may be made two weeks prior to each region's Botball Educator's Workshop.
+If you miss the initial deadline you can still submit an application!
+If funding permits, additional awards may be made two weeks prior to each region's Botball® Educator's Workshop.
 We cannot guarantee that funds will be available for each regional tournament, so you are encouraged to establish your own sources of funding.
 KISS Institute Scholarships are designed for teams who have tried to raise their own funds but fall short of the full registration fee.

-You should receive an automatically generated email confirmation that your scholarship application was submitted.
+You will receive an automatically generated email confirming that your scholarship application was submitted.
 If you do not get an email confirmation then your application was not received.
-Please contact us at email@example.com or call Marci Corey at (405) 579 4609.
+Please contact us at firstname.lastname@example.org or call Marci Corey at (405) 579 4609.